31 Mar How to visit Golden Bridge, Ba Na Hills in Da Nang

 The entertainment arena is inside a single building in the French village.
 There are many low-intensity rides, racing simulators, gaming stations, 5D movies with games, wall climbing, live musical and dance performances and a free-fall ride.
 You can spend a couple of hours if you want to enjoy all of it.

 I think it’s a great place for kids but unstimulating if you have been to better theme parks (I can think of Universal Studios).
 The place can get really crowded on some days.
-There is also a wax museum on the adjoining level but you will have to buy separate tickets to the museum.
+There is also a wax museum on the adjoining level but you will have to buy separate tickets for the museum.
 If you haven’t been to Madame Tussauds yet, it can be interesting to visit.

 It is a bit odd to find the oriental pagodas spattered around the French-styled village.
 But they are equally lovely to visit.
 The most important ones are located in the backside of the French Village overseeing the valley.
 In fact, most point gives an excellent view of the surrounding hills for miles, sometimes even above the clouds.
 A large white Buddha statue hovers over everything else making it a striking center-point of your photograph.